hcstephencheung/plp-exercise/README.md

 # Instructions
 In the `/js` folder do the following:
 - In the root folder, run `npm install`.
-- Then run `npm run build`.
+- Then run `npm run serve`.
 This will spin up a server at `http://localhost:3000`
 - In your browser, open `http://localhost:3000` and voila!

 # Dev Notes